 2. Sugar Hand Scrub with Essential Oil - exfoliates and relieves dry, cracked and overworked skin, preparing them to soak in a therapeutic hand cream treatment

-3. Hand Cream Treatment - with cayenne pepper, this recipe soothes and relieves joint pain by acting as a type of thermotherapy, or heat therapy, to deeply relax muscles and increase circulation in hands
+3. Hand Cream Treatment - a hand cream with cayenne pepper soothes and relieves joint pain by acting as a type of thermotherapy, or heat therapy, to deeply relax muscles and increase circulation in hands

 Massage for arthritis pain involves rubbing the joints and gentle pulling of fingers, thumbs, or toes at the joint.
 It is usually a light touch massage because usually folks with arthritis are in pain, and deeper tissue massage can often inflame or irritate the hands or feet.